top of page

 We need to distinguish between two kinds of stress reaction.

 The first is the visible changes to behaviour.
 This may manifest itself in the bird appearing agitated.
-For instance, it is often easy to spot images of birds that have been called in using call playback as they will often have their tail and crest erect and/or be aggressively calling.
+For instance, it's easy to spot images of birds that have been called in using call playback as they will often have their tail and crest erect and/or be aggressively calling.

-Further, a lack of response does not mean a bird has not reacted or has become inured to the stressor.
+Further, a lack of response doesn't mean a bird hasn't reacted or has become inured to the stressor.

 “Without a doubt, playing a call will alter behavior to some degree,” says Isak Pretorius.
 “Some calls that appear to have no positive reaction might be an intimidation call, scaring the animal away.”

-One tour guide claimed that he had used call playback for many years in one area with no noticeable impact on the resident bird species.
-However, this claim is based on the false premise that he would be able to see the impact.
-In the absence of a detailed study of each individual bird in the area, its life span and inter-relationship within its own species and with other species, such self-serving claims have limited evidential value.
+A tour guide asserted that he had employed call playback for many years in a particular area without any noticeable effect on the local bird species.
+However, this assertion is based on the incorrect assumption that he would be able to see the impact.
+Without a detailed study of each bird in the area, its lifespan, and its relationships within and between species, such self-serving statements have limited evidential value.

-They are also readily contradicted by others.
-Dr Bruce W. Miller, Associate Conservation Zoologist, Wildlife Conservation Society, Gallon, Belize (NEOORN post[6], 22 March 2005) observed over 14 years that “.... many bird species formerly common are no longer to be found in the same locations where some guides ...... play tapes for 15–20 min without stop”.
+These claims are also easily contradicted by others.
+Dr. Bruce W. Miller, Associate Conservation Zoologist at the Wildlife Conservation Society, Gallon, Belize (NEOORN post[6], 22 March 2005), observed over 14 years that “.... many bird species formerly common are no longer to be found in the same locations where some guides ...... play tapes for 15–20 min without stop”.
 The birds, however, continue to be found in similar undisturbed habitats.

 Nesting birds

-I have heard photographers state that they did not disturb the bird as the parent returned to the nest.
+I have heard photographers state that they didn't disturb the bird as the parent returned to the nest.

-Just because a bird continues to visit a nest does not mean it is not stressed by your presence.
+Just because a bird continues to visit a nest doesn't mean it isn't stressed by your presence.
 It is snookered.
 It can't move the nest to another location so, unless it abandons the nest (which has been known to happen, especially with raptors), it has no choice but to continue to visit and feed the chicks.
+Stress during nesting time can result in consequences unseen by the photographer - such as higher mortality rate of chicks etc.

 I only did it once.